code-423n4/2023-10-zksync/docs/VM Section/ZkSync Era Virtual Machine primer.md

 The native type for EraVM is a 256-bits wide unsigned integer, we call it a *word*.

-Contracts are sequences of instructions .
+Contracts are sequences of instructions.
 To support the execution of contracts, VM provides the following transient state:

 - **registers**: 16 general-purpose registers: `r0`, `r1`, …, `r15`.
 `r0` is a special constant register: reading it yields 0, storing to it is ignored.